lRomul/ball-action-spotting/README.md

 The model consumes sequences of grayscale frames.
 Neighboring frames are stacking as channels for input to the 2D convolutional encoder.
 For example, if fifteen frames are stacked in sets of three, the outcome would be five input tensors, each consisting of three channels.
 The shared 2D encoder independently processes these input tensors, producing visual features.
-The following 3D encoder processes visual features permuted to add temporal dimension, producing temporal features.
+The following 3D encoder processes visual features, producing temporal features.
 Concated temporal features pass through global pooling to compress the spatial dimensions.
 Then, a linear classifier predicts the presence of actions in the middle frame of the original input sequence.